-Every race, every character and every location needed to feel real, needed to feel like it had lived, like it had a history.
+Every race, every character and every location needed to feel real, needed to feel like it had been lived in, like it had a history.
 And how do you do that?
 Through production design, photography... and costume design.

-We are going to focus on that last department and the various ways in which costume helps bring this world to life.
-On our first entry we looked into the designs for the Rohirrim through one of the many Éowyn designs (read here), but Middle Earth has many cultures, and many races and this time we will turn our gaze to the fair elves of Rivendell.
+I am going to focus on that last department and the various ways in which costume helps bring this world to life.
+On the first entry I looked into the designs for the Rohirrim through one of the many Éowyn designs (read here), but Middle Earth has many cultures and many races and this time I will turn my gaze to the fair elves of Rivendell.

 Rivendell, the Elven city nested under the Misty Mountains, is the Last Homely House East of the Sea.
 It's protected by Lord Elrond and the power Vilya, one of the three Elven Rings.
 It's a place of peace, isolated from the problems of the world, where the otherworldly elves delve.

 But behind their beauty and splendor lies a sad truth that impregnates the place with a strangely lethargic melancholy: their time is ending.
 The time of the elves is coming to an end.
 They will soon leave Middle Earth and embark to the Undying Land.
 And so, their light is the light of a dying star.

 And if there is any character that better encapsulates that spirit is Lord Elrond's daughter: Arwen Undómiel, the Lady of Rivendell.
 Because of this, I will examine how they created the Elven culture through the designs of Arwen herself.

 THE LADY OF RIVENDELL.
 PART I

 Arwen Undómiel, the youngest child of Elrond, Lord of Rivendell, and Celebrian, is the half-elf that captures the heart of Aragorn, the rightful king of Gondor.
 Her character played a very minor role in the books (and was basically developed in the appendixes), but the movie played her up, which allowed us to enjoy her many gorgeous costume designs.